 Armstrong(shut down in 2017) Allen(shut down in 2017)

-Headquartered in St. Louis, Missouri (USA), Emerson manufactures products in the industrial, commercial, and residential markets.
+Headquartered in St. Louis, Missouri (USA), Emerson controls power tool manufacturers and products in the industrial, commercial, and residential markets.
 While TTI licenses the RIDGID name for power tools, Emerson controls the following tools (among others):

 - RIDGID (“Red”)